 The transferable skills agenda

 I am PI on a two-year ESRC funded project investigating the non-economic value of the University Armed Service Units (USU).
 These student societies are run by the UK Armed Forces and teach military skills, as well as transferable skills.
-This project will undertake an in-depth UK-wide analysis of the impact of USU participation for current students, USU graduates who have not pursured military careers, graduate employers, UK universities, and the UK Armed Forces.
+This project will undertake an in-depth UK-wide analysis of the impact of USU participation for current students, USU graduates who have not pursued military careers, graduate employers, UK universities, and the UK Armed Forces.
 Working with Prof Rachel Woodward (Co-I) and Dr Neil Jenkings (Co-I and SRA), this project will use a mix of qualitative and quantitative methods to investigate the worth of USUs in relation to transferable skills, civil-military relations, and militarism.
 I received a Faculty Research Fund Award (2009) to enable an RA to conduct a pilot study into the relationship between membership of the university's armed service units and the development of transferable skills which provided pilot data for the ESRC project.
-For more about this visit http://research.ncl.ac.uk/military-research/themes/university-armed-service-units.html.
+For more about this visit http://research.ncl.ac.uk/usu-research/

 Between July 2008 and June 2011 I was an ESRC Research Fellow, working on a programme of research under the heading of the 'Geographies of Military Airspaces'.
 Within this Fellowship I sought to theorise airspace; investigate how airspace is constructed through a variety of legal regimes; discover how military flight crews are taught to 'see' and understand airspace; consider popular geopolitical representations of military airspace in video gaming; and analyse the significance of unmanned aerial vehicles technologies within the military sphere.
 This research has been published in a number of journal articles and I continue to write up this research for publication.